Moduli spaces of threefolds on the Noether line: Moduli spaces of threefolds on the refined Noether line

-In Proposition \ref{prop!dimension-formulae}, $d_0$ is assumed to be an integer, but it is natural to view $\Delta_d$ as a function in one real variable.
+In the above propositions, $d_0$ is assumed to be an integer, but it is natural to view $\Delta^N_d$ as a function in one real variable (see Figure \ref{figure!dimension-graph} on page \pageref{figure!dimension-graph} for an example).
 From this point of view, we have the following proposition.